What is Notebook.ai?

 Once you've got the basics, just expand outward for your story!
 Right now, there are 26 different page types you can create in Notebook.ai: characters, locations, items, buildings, conditions, countries, creatures, deities, floras, foods, governments, groups, jobs, landmarks, languages, magics, planets, races, religions, scenes, schools, sports, technologies, towns, traditions, and vehicles.

-From your heroes to the little guys that live in the background, everyone plays a role in strong stories.
+From your heroes to the little guys, each character plays an important role in your story.

 From magical mountains to urban modern settings, locations are the lifeblood of worldbuilding.

-Track books, weapons, artifacts, and other items in your world: who made them, owns them, and more.
+Books, weapons, artifacts, and other items: track who made them, who owns them, and more.